ietf-tools/rfced-www/client/content/authors/rfc-independent-submissions.md

 Information about the current state of an independent submission can be found on the [Datatracker](https://datatracker.ietf.org/) page for that draft.
 ![Snapshot of a Datatracker entry for an Internet-Draft that shows the document’s state.](/images/authors/rfc-independent-submissions-snapshot.png)
-Note that a document can sometimes appear to go “backwards” in the process.
+Note that a document can sometimes appear to go "backwards" in the process.
 This is not unusual, indicating that either additional reviews require more work on someone’s part.

 #### Who makes decisions about independent submissions?